jjuanino/clame/doc/command_line.rst

-The ``--ignore-higher-version|-v`` flag instructs to clame to do not check if there are higher version of ``patch, version`` installed.
+The ``--ignore-higher-version|-v`` flag instructs to clame to do not check if there are higher version of ``patch`` installed.
 For example, if *foo 1.0* and *foo 1.2* are both installed, ``clame remove foo 1.0`` will fails, but ``clame remove -v foo 1.0`` will go ahead.

-The ``--abort-on-restore|-a`` flags instructs to clame to ignore any error happened in the restoration stage.
+The ``--abort-on-restore|-a`` flags instructs to clame to ignore any error happened at the restoration stage.

-The ``--ignore--unmatching-uids|-u`` flag instructs to clame to do not check if the user currently uninstalling the patch is the same user as installed it.
+The ``--ignore--unmatching-uids|-u`` flag instructs to clame to do not check if the user currently uninstalling the patch is the same user as previously installed it.
 See :ref:`initial-checks-uninstall`.